Honors Program

 The appropriate choice of advisor depends largely on the topic area, so it is important to settle on that early in the process.

 The linguistics faculty must approve all honors projects.
 To obtain this approval, at the start of the fall semester of senior year, the student should work with their thesis advisor to write up a short description (a few sentences) identifying the topic and research plan in general terms.
-Students should not whether or not they have satisfied the advanced coursework requirements.
+Students should note whether or not they have satisfied the advanced coursework requirements.
 If they haven't completed the coursework students should also include their plans to satisfy it should be included.

 The thesis advisor will then present this information to the faculty for approval.